 Cheese Factory - in the high paramó

-Swiss Aid came to this area 32 years ago.
+Swiss Aid came to this area in the late-1970's.
 Because the local people were unable to transport fresh milk to the larger cities, the project built a cheese factory using Swiss techniques.
 This added a higher value to the dairy products.
 Nowadays, the cheese factory is cooperatively owned.
 The factory sits just down the road from the community of Chinalo-Alto, high in the paramó.
 (Paramó means high grassy alpine area, generally above the treeline).
 Because of its high location, the cheese factory does not require refrigeration while aging cheeses.

 In the area around Black Sheep Inn, indigenous culture survives.
 Traditional techniques of farming, building and animal husbandry are still in use.
 Because of the terrain, virtually no machinery is used in farming the land.
 Many communities speak Quichua, instead of or in addition to Spanish.
 Local culture certainly adapts to the modern world (many families now have mobile phones), but traditional ways of life are still thriving in the region.